 What goals might students have after they earn their online Master of Social Work?

 The immediate goal for students after completing their masters in social work is getting a job.
 Then it’s licensing, which typically takes two to three years tops.
-Some people have goals to move further along in their career for an advanced degree like a PhD or a Doctorate of Social Work, but this usually comes later in their careers.
+Some people have goals to move further along in their career for an advanced degree as a Ph.D. or a Doctorate of Social Work, but this usually comes later in their careers.

 What trends do students need to prepare for in the next five years?
 How do you foresee the field changing?